junkaizzz/junkaizzz.github.io/_pages/about.md

 I am a first-year Ph.D. student in Computer Science at the **University of Illinois Chicago (UIC)**, advised by **Prof. Hao Chen**.
 My current research focuses on **AI-for-Science and computational biology**, with an emphasis on developing scalable and robust methods for **cell segmentation and structural analysis**.

-Before joining UIC, I completed my B.S. in Computer Science at **Virginia Tech**, where I worked with **Prof. Alexey Onufriev** on **cell aging prediction using Hi-C contact maps**.
+Before joining UIC, I completed my B.S. in Computer Science at **Virginia Tech (VT)**, where I worked with **Prof. Alexey Onufriev** on **cell aging prediction using Hi-C contact maps**.
 Our work leveraged entropy-based and structure-aware metrics to characterize chromatin organization and infer cellular senescence.

 I also collaborated with **Prof. Feng Wu** on **CT image enhancement and denoising**, aiming to design lightweight, deployable medical imaging models suitable for portable or resource-constrained environments.